2018-2019 UC Global Food Initiative

 Each student will be asked to be creative and design your own project.
 We are excited to hear about your ideas!
 Each project that a student suggests will need to:

-- Have a staff advisor who will meet with you no less than every other week.
-If you need help on this step, Katie Maynard (firstname.lastname@example.org) can help you to find an advisor after you have your project idea scoped out.
+- Have a staff advisor who will meet with you no less than every other week, though our preference is for a staff/faculty member to meet with the fellow weekly.
+If you need help on this step, Katie Maynard (email@example.com) can help you to find an advisor after you have your project idea scoped out.

 - Have access to the data that you need to do the project (for example if your project requires knowing how much food waste the dining commons produces, you will need to demonstrate that you have a partnership with a stakeholder that can help you access that data and that the data exists or could reasonably be tracked in your timeframe).